Analysis | Will Russian Bonds Default? There’s Debate About That

 2. What’s the idea?

 Russia is probably trying to find a way to show it can honor its obligations amid uncertainty about whether the country and its companies will default.
 The plan divides creditors into two distinct categories: Holders of Russian bonds denominated in foreign currencies in the U.K., U.S. or other countries where sanctions have been imposed can expect to receive payments in rubles, and their debtors will have to open special accounts for foreigners in Russia for the creditor to receive the money.
 The others may potentially receive cash in the currency the debt was issued in, provided the borrower gets special permission.
-About $250 billion worth of Russian corporate and sovereign bonds in euros and dollars are outstanding, with roughly $40 billion of that owed by the government, according to data compiled by Bloomberg.
-A key test will come with the next payments from two dollar-denominated bonds, which have coupons due March 16.
+About $150 billion worth of Russian corporate and sovereign bonds foreign currency are outstanding, with roughly $40 billion of that owed by the government, according to data compiled by Bloomberg.
+A key test will come with the next payments from two dollar-denominated bonds, which have coupons due March 16, with a 30-day grace period.
+If there’s a default on foreign obligations, it would be the first time since the Bolsheviks refused to service or recognize the czar’s debts a century ago.
+According to guidelines established by ISDA -- the organization that’s governed the global derivatives market since 1985 -- repudiation of debt is considered an event of default.
+The Soviet Union signed an agreement to settle at least some of those claims in 1986.
 In 1998, Russia defaulted on $40 billion of domestic debt, but not on foreign currency notes.

 3. Isn’t this a default?